jamesbcn/llms-txt-generator/README.md

 - Includes all published web pages and blog posts.
 - Multi-language support: generates URLs for all active languages.
 - SEO-friendly format recommended by [llmstxt.org](https://llmstxt.org).
-- No hardcoding &mdash; everything is pulled from your live Odoo site.
+- No hardcoding - everything is pulled from your live Odoo site.

 ---